Skip to content

 The default injector implementation is DefaultSqlInjector.
 You can refer to it when creating your own injector.

-Custom Global Method Guide
+Custom Global Methods Guide

-Step 1: Define SQL
+Step 1: Define the SQL

 public class MysqlInsertAllBatch extends AbstractMethod {